jbq/pkg-salt/doc/topics/hacking.rst

 4. Uncomment and change the ``id:`` value to something descriptive like "saltdev".
 This isn't strictly necessary but it will serve as a reminder of which Salt installation you are working with.
+5. If you changed the ``ret_port`` value in the master config because you are also running a non-development version of Salt, then you will have to change the ``master_port`` value in the minion config to match.

 .. note:: Using `salt-call` with a :doc:`Standalone Minion </topics/tutorials/standalone_minion>`